OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 <a name="hard-reference-cost-conclusion"></a>
 ### Hard reference cost conclusion

-A variable or a node that has a hard reference to a class, has the same cost as a cast node that points to the same class.
+Any hard reference has the same cost, if they're all pointing to the same class.

+A class variable and a cast node both pointing to **BP_MyActor** both have the same overhead.

 <a name="how-to-avoid-expensive-hard-references"></a>
 ### How to avoid expensive hard references

 You can avoid hard references in many different ways, and sometimes they are needed, and no reason to avoid them (Like a reference to the character's mesh).

-I'll go over a few ways you can reduce the number of hard references.
+Here are a few ways to reduce the number of hard references:

 <a name="soft-references"></a>
 #### Soft References

+Soft references will not be force loaded and must be loaded on demand from your BP/code.
 You can use soft references for any object-type variables.

-Soft references will not be loaded when the asset they are referenced by is loaded.
+{: .box-note}
+**Note:** Once loaded, soft references act like weak pointers.

 ![SoftReferenceVariable](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_06.JPG)